yegor256/blog/_drafts/_channels.md

     If you can put some formality into emails and discipline all participants, your email history may be considered a project artifact by itself.
 How organized and easily browseable will that artifact be?
 That's a question.
-    In most cases it will just a mess.
+    In most cases it will just be a mess.

   **Mailing Lists**.
     They are better than emails, since some software is archiving them,